gvwilson/sensibleadventures/short-stories/litany.md

 ever since their mother died.

 Robbie spoke first.
+"It's funny.
+The Yith are so much smarter than we are, but they just can't get their heads around computers."

 Obviously weak,
 he opened his laptop and dragged a document onto the screen.
 "When Biczo comes back,
 show him this.
 Tell him there's more in a dead drop account.
-If he ever bothers you and Suyin…"
+If he ever bothers you and Suyin..."
 He drew a finger across his throat.

 "You can tell him yourself,"
 George said,
 already knowing it wasn't going to be true.

-"George…"
+"George..."
 His brother shook his head.
 "It's okay.
 I got to see things I never dreamed of.